programmin1/ninja-forms-1/services/README.md

 Communication between the `server` and the `client` requires a `hash` of the combined OAuth Client ID and OAuth Client Secret.

-The OAuth flow can be customized the a specific service (for an optimization experience) by passing a `connect_url` (See above).

 Registered services have access to OAuth connection data via the `\NinjaForms\OAuth` class.

 - `::is_connected()`
 - `::get_client_id()`
 - `::get_client_secret()`
 - `::connect_url()`

+### Customizing the OAuth Connect Flow

+The OAuth flow can be customized the a specific service (for an optimization experience) by passing a `connect_url` (See above).

 ## Remote Plugin Installation